neoforged/Documentation/docs/worldgen/biomemodifier.md

 ### Add Spawns

-This Biome Modifier type adds mob spawns to biomes.
-The modifier takes in the `Biome` id or tag of the biomes the spawning information are added to and the `SpawnerData` of the mobs to add.
-Each `SpawnerData` contains the mob id, the spawn weight, and the minimum/maximum number of mobs to spawn at a given time.
+This biome modifier type adds entity spawns to biomes.
+The modifier takes in the biome id or tag of the biomes the entity spawns are added to, and the `SpawnerData` of the entities to add.
+Each `SpawnerData` contains the entity id, the spawn weight, and the minimum/maximum number of entities to spawn at a given time.

 :::note
 If you are a modder adding a new entity, make sure the entity has a spawn restriction registered to `RegisterSpawnPlacementsEvent`.
 If you do not register a spawn restriction, your entity could spawn in mid-air, fall and die.
 Spawn restrictions are used to make entities spawn on surfaces or in water safely.